FusionAuth/fusionauth-site/site/_drafts/fusionauth-example-react.md

 app.listen(config.serverPort, () => console.log(`FusionAuth example app listening on port ${config.serverPort}.`));
 ```

 When a user goes to (or is redirected to) the `/` route, the code in `_.js` will execute.
+(I wish we could name the file `.js`, but that's just not an option, because `require` doesn't include the filetype, which turns poor, elegant `.js` into an empty string.)
 This root path is great for serving the single page of a single page application.
-Because React is running on its own separate Node instance, we'll just use `localhost:9000/` to redirect to `localhost:8080/`.
+Because React is running on its own separate Node instance, we'll just use `/` to redirect to `localhost:8080/`.

 ```
 server